Coatings in Biomedical Device Applications

 • Implants: Irregularly-shaped surfaces are generally the only challenge when measuring coatings on implants.
 Filmetrics has a full line of probes for this application.

-• Catheter and Angioplasty Balloon Wall Thickness: Thickness greater that 100 microns and visible-spectrum opacity both mean that the F20-NIR is the preferred instrument for this application in large number of labs worldwide.
+• Catheter and Angioplasty Balloon Wall Thickness: Thickness greater than 100 microns and visible-spectrum opacity both mean that the F20-NIR is the preferred instrument for this application in large number of labs worldwide.

-Contact our thin-film experts to discuss your biomedical device application.
+Contact our thin-film experts to discuss your biomedical device thickness measurement application.

 Filmetrics offers free trial measurements - results are typically available in 1-2 days.